Economics of the Health Workforce 2013

 Special issue of 'Health Economics'

 There will be a special issue of Health Economics that will include papers submitted from those presented at the conference.
-It is therefore preferable if the paper you submit has not been accepted by a journal.

 Submission of papers and registration